 Freedom Tower would include multiple wind turbines installed on the top of the building to generate electricity.
 Wind turbines typically consist of an enclosure called a nacelle, which contains the gearbox and generator, and three blades that rotate around a horizontal hub protruding from the enclosure.
 Wind turbines typically include two potential sources of noise: the turbine blades passing through the air as the hub rotates, and the gearbox and generator in the nacelle.
-Typically, except at close distances, a person outdoors cannot detect sound in 20-100 Hz range.
-In addition, noise from the blades is minimized by careful attention to the design and manufacture of the blades.
+Noise from the blades is minimized by careful attention to the design and manufacture of the blades.
 The noise from the gearbox and generator is contained within the nacelle by sound insulation and isolation materials.

 The sound power level from a single wind turbine is usually between 90 and 100 dBA.
 This creates a sound pressure level of 50-60 dBA at a distance of approximately 120 feet from the turbine, that is, about the same level as conversational speech.
-At a distance of 1,500 feet, the equivalent sound pressure level generated by wind turbines would be 25-35 dBA when the wind is blowing from the turbine toward the receptor.
-Twenty-five such wind turbines, all at a height of approximately 1,150 feet, would create a noise level of 40-50 dBA under the same conditions.
-With the wind blowing in the opposite direction the noise level would be about 10 dBA.
-Considering the elevation of the turbines above 1,000 feet and the substantial background noise of 60-70 dBA at receptor locations in the proximity of the site, noise generated by the wind turbines would not be discernible at receptor locations.
+At a distance of 1,500 feet, the equivalent sound pressure level generated by wind turbines would be 25-35 dBA when the wind is blowing from the turbine towards the receptor.
+Ten such wind turbines, all at a distance of approximately 1,500 feet, would create a noise level of 35-45 dBA under the same conditions.1 With the wind blowing in the opposite direction the noise level would be about 10 dBA.
+Considering the elevation of the turbines above 1,000 feet and the substantial background noise at receptor locations, noise generated by the wind turbines would not be discernible at receptor locations.